 Getting a Permit

 You NEED a permit to hike to Fautaua Waterfall, but no worries it is easy to get and can be done the morning of your hike.
-To get a permit drive to the Papeete city hall.
-Once at the city hall head directly to the main floor and find the permit office to the right of the central staircase.
+To get a permit drive to the Papeete city hall basically in the center of town.
+This part is confusing, but once you arrive at the city hall head directly to the main floor.
+You will find the permit office to the right of the central staircase.
 There was a sign on the door indicating they provided the permits for Fautaua, so look for that.
-Inside walk to the back desk, fill out a form, pay a fee, and get your permit on the spot.
+Once you are inside walk to the back desk, fill out a form, pay a fee, and get your permit on the spot.

 Permit Fee: 600 CFP/person or $5.50 USD/person